 Now, class-a motorhomes certainly aren’t cheap.
 By providing both transportation and comfortable living space, the cost of a class-a motorhome is unsurprisingly high.

-The entry-level class-a motorhomes have basic utensils, such as toilet, kitchen, and bedroom.
+The entry-level class-a motorhomes have basic amenities, such as a toilet, kitchen, and bedroom.
 The more expensive models have luxurious interiors that include extras, such as dining rooms, hot tubs, closets, and desks.